jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Proofpoint-Voice-of-the-CISO-Report-2024.md

 In other words, CISOs believe their people know what is being asked of them but still feel that they pose an enormous risk.
 The implication: users grasp what’s expected of them but lack the skills, knowledge and tools required to defend their organization’s data.

-*Image: A bar chart showing the percentage of CISOs in agreement that human error is their organization's biggest cyber vulnerability.
-The global average for 2024 is 74% and for 2023 is 60%.*
+![Percentage of CISOs in agreement that human error is their organization's biggest cyber vulnerability.]

-**74%** of CISOs consider human error to be their organization’s biggest cyber vulnerability.
+74% of CISOs consider human error to be their organization’s biggest cyber vulnerability.

 CISOs in Saudi Arabia (84%), Canada (83%) and France (82%) are most concerned about human error being their organization’s biggest cyber vulnerability.

 CISOs within these sectors: education (89%), media leisure and entertainment (85%) and public sector (78%) believe human error is their organization’s biggest cyber vulnerability.

 ### Protecting against the people problem
 To mitigate this area of human vulnerability, many CISOs are turning to AI-powered technology.
 Of those surveyed, 87% are looking to deploy such tools to protect against human error and block advanced human-centric cyber threats.

 This holds true across all surveyed industries, with retail (81%), IT, technology and telecoms (89%) and education (88%) leading the way.

-**87%** of global CISOs are looking to deploy AI-powered capabilities to help protect their organizations against human error and advanced human-centered cyber threats.
+87% of global CISOs are looking to deploy AI-powered capabilities to help protect their organizations against human error and advanced human-centered cyber threats.

-*Image: A bar chart showing the percentage of CISOs by industry who are looking at deploying AI-powered capabilities to help protect their organizations against human error and advanced human-centered cyber threats.
-The industries listed are Energy, oil/gas and utilities (91%), IT, technology and telecoms (89%), Business and professional services (89%), Education (88%), Healthcare (88%), Financial services (87%), Public sector (87%), Media, leisure and entertainment (85%), Transport (85%), Manufacturing and production (82%), and Retail (81%).*
+![Percentage of CISOs by industry who are looking at deploying AI-powered capabilities to help protect their organizations against human error and advanced human-centered cyber threats.]

-> As the digital landscape evolves, CISOs unanimously point to one constant in the cybersecurity equation: the human element.
+>As the digital landscape evolves, CISOs unanimously point to one constant in the cybersecurity equation: the human element.
 Despite recognizing that insider threats and inadvertent data mishandling are on the rise, there's a consensus that employees are aware of their cybersecurity responsibilities.
 Yet, there's an acknowledgment of a critical gap — understanding doesn't always equate to capability.
 To bridge this divide, CISOs increasingly seek AI-driven technologies as an ally in reinforcing human defenses against sophisticated cyber threats.
 >
-> Martin Bally
-> VP & Chief Information Security Officer, Campbell Soup Company
+>Martin Bally, VP & Chief Information Security Officer, Campbell Soup Company

 ## Data Protection and Insider Threats
 An increasing awareness of both risk levels and risk factors looks to have translated to tighter security over the past 12 months.
 This year, fewer than half (46%) of global CISOs reported a material loss of sensitive information—down from 63% last year.

 That said, several countries came in considerably higher than this worldwide average.
 Over two-thirds (77%) of CISOs in South Korea reported the loss of sensitive data, followed by 61% in Canada, 58% in France and 57% in Germany.

-*Image: A bar chart showing the percentage of CISOs whose organizations have dealt with a material loss of sensitive information in the past 12 months, broken down by country.
-The countries listed are South Korea, Canada, France, Germany, Sweden, United States, Spain, Netherlands, United Arab Emirates, Brazil, United Kingdom, Australia, Japan, Singapore, Saudi Arabia, and Italy.
-For each country, there are two bars, one for 2024 and one for 2023.
-The global average for 2024 is 46% and for 2023 is 63%.*
+![Percentage of CISOs whose organizations have dealt with a material loss of sensitive information in the past 12 months.]

-**77%** of organizations in South Korea dealt with material data loss in the last year – the highest rate of any country surveyed.
+77% of organizations in South Korea dealt with material data loss in the last year – the highest rate of any country surveyed.

 Where industries are concerned, education (68%), financial services (54%) and media, leisure and entertainment (54%) are the most affected by sensitive data loss in this year’s report.